 Even though the price of a security on an exchange seems to be the fair value, in reality, it may not be.
 Thus the buyer needs to find out the FV on their own.
 There are several ways to find the value of a stock, but one of the best valuation methods is DCF (Discounted Cash Flow).
 DCF attempts to calculate/derive the present value of all estimated future free cash flows.
 Though there is a formula for DCF, however, calculating fair value through it is both a science and an art.
-It is because it involves the analyst to take assumptions to arrive at the fair value.
+It is because it involves the analyst taking assumptions to arrive at a fair value.

 Fair Value in Accounting

 As per IASB (International Accounting Standards Board), the FV is the price that a seller gets on selling an asset.
 For a liability, the fair value is the price that is satisfactory to both the buyer and the seller.
-In a mark-to-market valuation, a company must list its assets and liabilities at the fair value.
+In a mark-to-market valuation, a company must list its assets and liabilities at fair value.

 In accounting, we also use FV at the time of consolidation.
 We use this value when we consolidate the accounts of the subsidiary with that of the parent company.
-Similarly, when a company buys a stake in a subsidiary, accountants value the asset and liabilities of the subsidiary at the fair value.
+Similarly, when a company buys a stake in a subsidiary, accountants value the asset and liabilities of the subsidiary at fair value.